Smart Timing Synchronization for Small Data Transmission: TA Prediction

 \section{TA Prediction}

 TA validation, either using \itapx~shown in Section~\ref{sec:itapx} or the state-of-the-art method~\cite[Sec.
-5.3.3]{ts_36331}, is efficient in enabling UEs to determine conditions when they can use an old TA for a new PUR transmission.
+5.27]{tr_38321}, is efficient in allowing UEs to determine conditions when they can use an old TA for a new CG-SDT.
 This technique is suitable for UEs in relatively smaller cells.
-As the cell size increases, the probability of UEs moving beyond PM increases.
-In such cases, the UE must fall-back on legacy RAPs like EDT or 4-step RAP to acquire a new TA from the BS.
-This limits the use of PURs in such cases.
-To counter this, we propose an alternative method that ensures that UEs can always use PURs.
-In lieu of validating TA, we propose the use of \itaps~to instead predict the TA at any given UE location so that the UE can use the predicted TA for PUR transmission.
+As cell size increases\footnote{An increase in cell size can be conceptualized either as an increase in $r_\cell$ or as using a carrier frequency in a higher frequency range (e.g., ``FR2'') and a subsequent increase in subcarrier spacing, with the same cell size.}, the probability of UEs moving beyond PM increases.
+In such cases, the UE must fall back on legacy random access techniques, with or without RA-SDT, to acquire a new TA from the base station.
+This limits the use of CG-SDT in such cases.
+To counter this, we propose an alternative method that ensures that UEs can always use CG-SDT.
+In lieu of validating TA, we propose the use of \itaps~to instead predict the TA at any given location of the UE so that it can use the predicted TA for CG-SDT.

+TA prediction or estimation is by itself not new.
+Present-day 3GPP standards allow for TA estimation for radio access via non-terrestrial networks.
+However, they rely on the knowledge of location of the UE and the base station~\cite[Cl.
+16.14]{tr_38300},~\cite{wang2021location}.
+Such methods add overhead in terms of signaling and/or cost at the UE.
+For example, location-based TA estimation that is currently used in non-terrestrial 3GPP networks requires the UE to determine its location using global navigation satellite system (or other positioning methods), along with receiving information about the location of the base station or the satellite.
+On the other hand, \itaps~requires no knowledge of where the UE or the base station is positioned and works solely based on the received signal strength of reference signals that are already transmitted by the base station for synchronization purposes.

-TA prediction using \itaps~in place of TA validation also eliminates the restriction of PUR usage to movement within the PM.
+TA prediction using \itaps~in place of TA validation also eliminates the restriction of CG-SDT usage to movement within the PM.
 It allows system-wide implementation irrespective of the transmission parameters such as the OFDM sub-carrier spacing or environment characteristics like the cell-size.
-A system implementation of this method is straightforward to achieve by letting the network set PUR TAT to $\infty$ and allowing UEs to use \itaps~for TA determination.
+A 3GPP-standards-compliant system implementation of this technique is straightforward to achieve by letting the network set the CG-SDT-time alignment timer to $\infty$ and allow UEs to use \itaps~for TA determination.